 - Costs in China and India are 25% to 40% lower than that of Western countries.

-- Cost of trials in the EU have grown significantly due to higher insurance fees and increased administrative and resource cost for the trials.
+- The cost of trials in the EU has grown significantly due to higher insurance fees and increased administrative and resource costs for the trials.

 To quote as an example, an ECG procedure in the US with interpretation and report costs around $110 on average, while the same report would only cost $4 in China.

 On the other side, there is a cost factor, where western sites do better than Asian ones.